John A. Wolf, Ph.D.

 Alexandra (Sasha) Ulyanova, Ph.D.

-Sasha is a postdoc at the Department of Neurosurgery at University of Pennsylvania.
+Sasha is a research associate at the Department of Neurosurgery at University of Pennsylvania.
 Before she came to Penn, Sasha was a postdoc in Shirokov Lab at New Jersey Medical School.
 She got her Ph.D. in Pharmacology and Physiology from Rutgers University in 2009.
 Her current interests are mostly in concussion and epilepsy.
 Specifically, she studies epileptogenesis after diffuse traumatic brain injury usingin–vivo electrophysiological recording in large animals.
 Sasha also works on characterization of human neurons in collaboration with Dr. Eberwine, the Department of Pharmacology.
 She does in–vitro recordings from human brain slices from patients with epilepsy, tumors and normal pressure hydrocephalus.
 She also enjoy reading and spending time with her family.

 Chris (B.S.
 University of Pittsburgh) is a graduate student in the Wolf Lab.
 He is investigating behavioral and circuit level activity changes post-traumatic brain injury.
 He is especially interested in changes in limbic circuitry that underlay PTSD following TBI.
 In his free time, Chris enjoys reading and playing music.